-When visiting your doctor, it is best to take your original Medicare card with you to ensure your products, services and medications billed through Medicare are covered.
+When visiting the doctor, it is best to take your original Medicare card with you to ensure all products, services and medications billed through Medicare are covered.
 This is especially important for first visits with new health care providers and those that have policies prohibiting them from accepting photocopies as proof of Medicare coverage.
-On the other hand, many providers use electronic records, and your stored coverage information may suffice.
-To be sure, double check with your individual providers regarding their need for proof of insurance.
-If you do take your card to appointments, be sure to secure it as soon as you return home until the next visit.
+On the other hand, many providers use electronic records and stored coverage information may suffice.
+To be sure, double check with individual providers regarding their need for proof of insurance.
+If you do take your card to appointments, remember to secure it as soon as you return home until the next visit.

-You may be wondering what would happen in the event of a medical emergency.
-Would the ER accept your photocopied Medicare card?
+If you’re still awaiting the delivery of your new Medicare card, you may be wondering what would happen in the event of a medical emergency.
+Would the ER accept a photocopy of your original Medicare card?
 Aren’t you supposed to provide your card to all health care providers?
 Will you be able to receive treatment?
 Fortunately, you are protected by the Emergency Medical Treatment and Labor Act (EMTALA).
-The EMTALA is a federal law that requires anyone going to an emergency department be stabilized and treated regardless of insurance status.
-If it is required, you can provide the emergency department with your original Medicare card at a later time.
+The EMTALA is a federal law that requires all emergency department patients to be stabilized and treated regardless of insurance status.
+If it is required, you can provide the ER with your original Medicare card at a later time.

-It will take time for the government to implement and distribute these new cards, but using your loved one's current card (and your own) responsibly can help prevent fraudlent activity in the meantime.
+It will take time for the government to implement and distribute all these new cards, but using the original cards responsibly can help prevent fraudulent activity in the meantime.